ZeroTwoData/Shopify-Internship-Image-Repository/README.md

 Please provide brief instructions on how to use your application.
 We are a test driven environment, so ensure your challenge includes tests.
 Provide brief instructions on how to use your application, so that someone could use your application and understand how it works.

 ## What is an Image Repository?
-A container where images are deposited and stored.
+They are public/private spaces wherein users upload and store images (public repos, such as this one, enable users to share and collaborate on container images).
+Data Engineers typically store unchangeable, static files that includes executable code so it can run an isolated process within these containers.
+But in place of static files this repo holds images of "aesthetic-looking" computer setups.

 ## What Is the Purpose of This Application?
 The purpose of this application is to store images of "aesthetic-looking" computer setups (hence the name of this repository, "Aesthetico").
-Users can store images inside the repo, as well as share with others by rightclicking on the image to save to their drive.
+Users can upload and store images (one at a time) inside the repo, as well as share with others by rightclicking on the image to save to their drive. *A multiple upload feature will be included in the future

 ## How Does It Work?
 Currently there are two functions to this repo:

 1. Upload Build.
 Users can upload images from their computer to this repository
 2. Filter By Name.
 Users can filter images by their "Build Name" (**images in the repo are placed in alphabetical order)

+Note: Users CANNOT delete images they upload to this repo.
+So PLEASE PAY ATTENTION TO WHAT UPLOAD. *A delete feature will be included in the future

 ## What Technology Did You Use To Tackle This Challenge
 ReactJS, MaterialUI, Firebase (Firestore & Firebase Storage)